Uncompressed vs compressed audio: what really matters

 Practical workflows

-1. Recording/editing → WAV/AIFF 44.1 or 48 kHz · 24-bit → export master FLAC/WAV → delivery version MP3/AAC.
+1. Music / production → record and mix in WAV/AIFF 44.1 or 48 kHz · 24-bit → export a master in FLAC/WAV → create MP3/AAC versions for streaming, promo, and sending.

-2. Podcast/interview → Clean capture → edit in WAV → publish MP3 64–128 kbps (mono if voice-only).
+2. Podcast / interviews → capture clean audio (WAV or good-quality OPUS) → edit in WAV → publish as MP3 64–128 kbps (mono if it’s voice-only).

 Frequently asked questions